Getting biosecurity facility (AA Site) approval

 How to get biosecurity facility approval

-Applications for a new Approved Arrangement (AA) Site (formally referred to as a QAP) are submitted using the Department of Agriculture and Water Resources’ (DAWR) online form, which includes a legal declaration.
-The Biosafety and Biosecurity Officer must complete this on behalf of the University and the AA Manager as an authorised delegate once the following process is complete.
+Applications for a new Approved Arrangement (AA) Site (formally referred to as a QAP) are submitted using the Department of Agriculture's (DAg) online form, which includes a legal declaration.
+The Gene Technology and Biosafety Officer must complete this on behalf of the University and the AA Manager as an authorised delegate once the following process is complete.

 The approval process

-- Review the AA application information provided by the DAWR.
+- Review the AA application information provided by the DAg.

 - Check that the facility complies with the relevant requirements.
 AA Requirements set out what must be in place for containment facilities to be used for research, analysis and/or testing of imported biological material including microorganisms, animal and human products and soil.
 Different types of biosecurity containment (BC) facilities include microbiological laboratories, and animal, insectary and plant facilities.

 - Arrange for a third party assessor to conduct an inspection of the facility (note that this is not required for BC1 facilities).
 If the facility passes the physical (construction and engineering) assessment, an Assurance Compliance Certificate will be issued.

 - Conduct an assessment of the Fit and Proper Person (FPP) status of the AA.
 The AA Manager (or delegate) should contact the Gene Technology and Biosafety Officer when reasonable enquiries have been made, and to arrange for the AA Manager to complete a University FPP Form.